reactjs/react.dev/content/docs/error-boundaries.md

 > * Asynchronous code (e.g. `setTimeout` or `requestAnimationFrame` callbacks)
 > * Server side rendering
 > * Errors thrown in the error boundary itself (rather than its children)
+> * Error Bounderies only work in production mode, in development the app will be ummounted after showing the fallback ui

 A class component becomes an error boundary if it defines either (or both) of the lifecycle methods [`static getDerivedStateFromError()`](/docs/react-component.html#static-getderivedstatefromerror) or [`componentDidCatch()`](/docs/react-component.html#componentdidcatch).
 Use `static getDerivedStateFromError()` to render a fallback UI after an error has been thrown.
 Use `componentDidCatch()` to log error information.